 As stated on Kernel Crunch’s website, the brand is proudly non-GMO and uses naturally raised Ohio seeds.
 However, it seems the most unique thing about the Kernel Crunch brand are the flavors of the popcorn.
 Flavors range from savory flavors such as three cheese pizza, classic yellow cheddar and dill pickle, to candied flavors such as classic caramel and cookies and cream.

-“I like the variety in flavors,” Kelsey Boeing, a freshman photojournalism major, says.
+“I like the variety in flavors,” freshman photojournalism major, Kelsey Boeing, a freshman photojournalism major, says.
 “It’s very different from anything on campus.”

 Despite all of these peculiar flavors, puppy chow continues to be the best-seller on campus, much to the dismay of the dark chocolate, caramel, sea salt lovers.
 Miletta’s plan for the rest of the year is to be located outside of the Schoonover Center Wednesdays, Thursdays, Fridays and Saturdays.

-“I’m steadily getting more sales,” Miletta says.
+“I’m steadily getting more sales,” he says.
 “People are starting to recognize that I’m here, kids are spreading the word that they like the product and I’m also in the Jefferson marketplace.”